ila36IX/Notes/Networking/TCP&IP model/IPv4 Protocol.md

 ![assignment of ip addresses](https://i.imgur.com/chwtz5F.png)

-1. **Public IPv4 Addresses:** Globally routed over the internet, public IPv4 addresses must be unique.
+1. Public IPv4 addresses are addresses which are globally routed over the internet.
+- Public IPv4 addresses must be unique.
-2. **IANA Management:** The Internet Assigned Numbers Authority (IANA) manages and allocates IP address blocks.
-3. **Regional Internet Registries (RIRs):** There are five RIRs responsible for IP address allocation.
-4. **RIR Allocation to ISPs:** RIRs allocate IP addresses to Internet Service Providers (ISPs).
-5. **ISP Distribution:** ISPs distribute IPv4 address blocks to organizations and smaller ISPs.
+- Both IPv4 and IPv6 addresses are managed by the IANA.
+The IANA manages and allocates blocks of IP addresses to the RIRs.
+RIRs are responsible for allocating IP addresses to ISPs who provide IPv4 address blocks to organizations and smaller ISPs.
+Organizations can also get their addresses directly from an RIR.